tbranyen/diffhtml/packages/diffhtml-components/README.md

 Before you can use this module, you will need to have diffHTML loaded first.
-This component simply provides the `Component` and `WebComponent` classes, and respective middleware, which help you create Virtual Trees and structure your code.
+This component simply provides the `Component` and `WebComponent` classes, and respective middleware, which help you create Virtual Trees to structure your code.

 You can create components as easy as: